-All activities in a strategy and work plan need to cope with budgetary constraints [Theme 1].
-The financial situation at the station therefore often put limitations to research and monitoring strategies, and what can be achieved.
-The strategy and working programme can therefore include actions that will happen and actions that depend on additional financial support (but with ideas of how to target funding sources).
-It might be advisable to be optimistic in relation to possible funding sources, since such an attitude might motivate involved scientists to be proactive in searching for new means.
-On the other hand, being too ambitious might lead to failure in achieving strategy goals which might have the opposite effect.
+All activities in a strategy and work plan need to be within budgetary constraints (see also Theme 1).
+The financial situation at the station therefore often put limitations to research and monitoring strategies and what can be achieved.
+The strategy and work programme can therefore include actions that will happen and actions that depend on additional financial support (but with ideas of how to target funding sources).